Business Immigration Attorneys in Boston

 One question many foreign nationals have when seeking visas to enter the U.S. is whether they’ll be able to leave again without forfeiting their visa status.
 This is crucial for individuals who want to explore other lands or return to their home countries to visit with loved ones.
 The good news is that many workers are able to travel for short periods of time with an employment-based visa.
 However, it is critical that you consult with an immigration attorney before leaving the country after getting your visa.

 For many non-immigrant foreign workers, such as those with B-1 visas, leaving the country is permitted as long as the trip lasts less than six months.
 Business trips may be necessary for coordinating efforts with workers in other countries, negotiating contracts, and other meetings.
-However, taking unapproved travel can affect your ability to renew your visa and return to the U.S. Contact our immigration attorneys right away for more information about whether you should travel with an approved employment-based visa.
+However, taking unapproved travel can affect your ability to renew your visa and return to the U.S. Contact our business immigration attorneys in Boston right away for more information about whether you should travel with an approved employment-based visa.

 How Can I Upgrade My Status to Permanent Legal Resident?